Using Docker Compose to Run a PostgreSQL Server

 1. Obviously, to run the PostgreSQL Docker container, you will need to have the Docker runtime installed on your system.

-If you already have Docker installed on your device, you can skip to step 4 of this tutorial.
-Otherwise, you can easily install the latest version of Docker by running the following command.
+If you already have Docker installed on your device, you can skip to step 2 of this tutorial.
+Otherwise, you can easily install the latest version of Docker using our guide..

 Preparing to Run the PostgreSQL Docker Container